anshp-30304/AGdeskDjango/README.md

 ## SQL Shell

 - Open `SQL Shell`.
 Everything in square brackets is the default value.
-Hit enter to keep the default values.
+Hit Enter to keep the default values.
 Only change the default value of Database to `agdesk` and Password to `pass` (installation password).

   ![Untitled](https://i.imgur.com/6RX5kzO.png)

 ## VS CODE EXPLORER

-- Navigate to the project's web folder and copy contents of `.env_defaults` onto a new `.env` file.
+- Navigate to the project's web folder and copy the contents of `.env_defaults` onto a new `.env` file.
 - Change the password here if needed

 ![gisExtension](https://i.imgur.com/SglJuCT.png)

 ## Using Terminal

-- Clone this repo and change directory in the terminal to where the repo is stored.
+- Clone this repo and change the directory in the terminal to where the repo is stored.
 - [Install Python version 3.12][Python]
 - Execute the code in a terminal (command prompt for Windows users):
 - Check if Python version 3.12 is installed using `py -0`.
-- Create and activate virtual environment:
+- Create and activate a virtual environment:

  ```shell
   py -3.12 -m venv venv